der-carnivore/BingAds-docs/BingAds/scripts/reference/AdGroupBuilder.md

 [AdGroupOperation](./AdGroupOperation)|The associated ad group operation.

 ## <a name="withbiddingstrategy~string-biddingstrategy~"></a>withBiddingStrategy(String biddingStrategy)
-Sets the type of bidding strategy for the new ad group.
+Sets the ad group's bidding strategy.

 Possible values are: